Lydia-England/ncl-tools/README.md

 # NCL Tools and Resources
-The [National Cyber League (NCL)](https://nationalcyberleague.org/) is a bi-annual, virtual cybersecurity competition for high school and undergraduate students.
+The [National Cyber League (NCL)](https://nationalcyberleague.org/) is a bi-annual, virtual, puzzle-based, capture-the-flag style cybersecurity competition for high school and undergraduate students.

+*From the [NCL About Page](https://nationalcyberleague.org/about):* "NCL offers a fun way to learn and apply your skills in a safe environment - but it’s so much more than that, because with their NCL Scouting Reports you can present credible proof to employers of your hands-on expertise."
+An article from the Applied Cybersecurity Division at NIST describes the [National Cyber League NICE Framework Success Story](https://www.nist.gov/itl/applied-cybersecurity/nice/nice-framework-resource-center/nice-framework-success-story-national).

+Information on upcoming NCL Competitions can be found [here](https://nationalcyberleague.org/competition).

-This is a non-exhaustive list of tools I've found useful during the competition or that were recommended to me.
+This is an unofficial, non-exhaustive list of tools I've found useful during the competition or that were recommended to me.

 ## Categories
 ---